chengyawlow/chengyawlow.github.io/_pages/about.md

 # News
 <!-- <span style="font-size: smaller;">(in the recent six months)</span> -->

-+ Feb.
-01, 2024: Our journal article has been published in the IEEE TIFS.
-  - Self-Attentive Contrastive Learning for Conditioned Periocular and Face Biometrics.
 + Dec.
 20 ~ 22, 2023: Attending the KSC 2023 (represented by our undergraduate intern, Kaleb) for an oral presentation.
   - Relaxing Gender Constraint for Identity-Consistent Face Synthesis
 + Nov.
 29, 2023: Visiting the University of Cambridge for a project discussion.